 Enrolment record: the collection of documents which contains information on each child as required under the National Regulations (Regulations 160, 161, 162) including but not limited to parent details; emergency contacts; authorised nominee; transportation authorisations, details of any court orders; and health information including immunisation status.
 Enrolment records are stored securely in the service due to their confidential nature.
 This can be stored digitally or physically.
-The record must be kept securely until the end of three years after the child's last attendance.
+The record must be kept securely until the child is 21 years old as per regulations.

-Grace period: allows specific categories of children of families experiencing vulnerability and disadvantage to enrol and attend the service without an AIR Immunisation History Statement or when the statement is assessed as not being up to date.
-Services complete the grace period eligibility form with families during enrolment and keep a copy with the child's enrolment record.
+Grace period: allows specific categories of children of families experiencing vulnerability and disadvantage to enrol and attend the service without an AIR Immunisation History Statement or when the statement is assessed as not being up-to-date.
+Services complete the grace period eligibility form with families during enrolment, and keep a copy with the child's enrolment record.
 The 16-week grace period starts on the first day of the child's attendance at the service.
 During the grace period, the service is required to take reasonable steps to obtain the AIR Immunisation History Statement and to encourage families to access immunisation services.